helpingstar/cs285-script/script/CS_285_Lecture_5_Part_5.md

 1. In the next portion of today's lecture, we're going to talk about implementing policy gradients in practice, in deep RL algorithms.
 2. One of the main challenges with implementing policy gradients is that we would like to implement them in such a way that automatic differentiation tools like TensorFlow or PyTorch can calculate the policy gradient for us with reasonable computational and memory requirements.
-3. If we wanted to implement policy gradients naively, we could simply calculate grad log pi AIT given SIT for every single state action tuple that we sampled.
+3. If we wanted to implement policy gradients naively, we could simply calculate ∇log π AIT given SIT for every single state action tuple that we sampled.
 4. However, typically, this is very inefficient because neural networks can have a very large number of parameters.
 5. In fact, the number of parameters is usually much larger than the number of samples that we've produced.
 6. So let's say that we have n parameters, where n might be on the order of a million.